psurge1/console_graphing_calculator/README.md

 self.m
 ```

-returns the slope of the given linear equation as a float
+returns the slope of the given linear equation (float)

 ### Y Intercept